scttfrdmn/lens/docs/USER_SCENARIOS/05_RESEARCH_COMPUTING_MANAGER_WALKTHROUGH.md

 #### 4. Email Campaign

 **Monthly emails** to all faculty/grad students:
-- May: "AWS IDE is here - get started in 15 minutes"
+- May: "Lens is here - get started in 15 minutes"
 - June: "Success stories from your colleagues"
-- July: "AWS IDE saves researchers $150K in cost overruns"
+- July: "Lens saves researchers $150K in cost overruns"
-- August: "Join 500+ researchers already using AWS IDE"
+- August: "Join 500+ researchers already using Lens"

 ### Phase 3: Adoption Tracking (May-August 2025)